underscoreio/essential-scala/src/pages/implicits/using-type-classes.md

 }
 ~~~

-We don't actually use the implicit `writer` in our code, but we need it available to we can call the `toHtml` enrichment.
+We don't explicitly use the implicit `writer` in our code, but we need it in scope so the compiler can insert it for the `toHtml` enrichment.

 Context bounds allow us to write this more compactly, with a notation that is reminiscent of a type bound.